TufoT/Linked-Lists/README.md

 # Linked-Lists

-Linked List implementation in JS for the odin project
+Linked List implementation in JS for the odin project.